prakashmurthy/promiscuous_pair_programming/README.md

 # Purpose of this site

 PromiscuousPairProgramming.com (PPP.com for short) is a place where people can make "random" hookups to practice pair programming.
-We are still fleshing out the site and are looking for both suggestions as well as development help to make the site the one stop shop for people looking to practice pair programming, regardless of age, expertise level, gender, nationality, or programming language.
+We are still fleshing out the site and are looking for both functionality suggestions as well as development help to make the site the one stop shop for people looking to practice pair programming, regardless of age, expertise level, gender, nationality, or programming language.